 Best in California and No. 2 in the nation for neurology & neurosurgery

 Stroke Center clinics (7)

 UCSF is dedicated to continually raising the bar for exceptional neurovascular care, and we work to make sure our patients' outcomes reflect that.

-As examples, in the two-year period between January 1, 2019, and December 31, 2020, we maintained a stroke or mortality complication rate after an elective diagnostic angiogram of 0 percent, a mortality rate of 0 percent for elective aneurysm clipping, and a mortality rate of 0.9 percent for elective aneurysm coiling.
-We reported a complication rate for carotid revascularization procedures of 0 percent for asymptomatic carotid stenosis and 1.8 percent for symptomatic carotid stenosis.
+For example, for the three-year period from January 1, 2019 to December 31, 2021, we maintained a stroke or mortality complication rate after an elective diagnostic angiogram of less than 0.1 percent, a mortality rate of 0.8 percent for elective aneurysm clipping, and a mortality rate of 0.7 percent for elective aneurysm coiling.
+We had a complication rate after carotid revascularization procedures (carotid endarterectomy [CEA], carotid artery stent [CAS], or transcarotid artery revascularization [TCAR]) of 1.0 percent for asymptomatic carotid stenosis and 2.7 percent for symptomatic carotid stenosis during the same period.

 |24-hour mortality complication rate||0.0%|